166th (Mickleover) Derby Scout Group

 What will happen if the Group cannot get enough help from Parents?

-There are not enough Leaders to run all the activities for the kids and the fund raising events.
-In the past we have had to cancel activities because we have not been able to get enough adults to look after the kids on activities such as visits to places of interest.
+There are not enough Regular Volunteers to run all the activities for the young people and the fund raising events.
+In the past we have had to cancel activities because we have not been able to get enough adults to look after the young people on activities such as visits to places of interest.